 Party for the Animals calls for cooperation on behalf of the planet and animals in Sarajevo

 Last weekend, Dutch MP for the Party for the Animals Christine Teunissen gave a lecture on animal rights and sustainability in the city hall of the Bosnian capital of Sarajevo.
-The lecture was a success – the hall was filled with Bosnians praising Teunissen’s message.
-In addition to the lecture, the party organised a conference for animal welfare campaigners and nature conservationists from the region and it showed the documentary Dominion, introduced by executive producer and member of the Australian Animal Justice Party, Tamasin Ramsay.
+The lecture was a success – the hall was filled with Bosnians praising Teunissen’s message: “Thank you for coming here and sharing your positive, connecting story with us.”
+In addition to the lecture, the party organised a conference for animal welfare campaigners and nature conservationists from the region and it showed the documentary Dominion, introduced by executive producer and prominent member of the Australian Animal Justice Party, Tamasin Ramsay.

 Bosnia and Herzegovina saw more than one premiere during the weekend: in addition to its first ever lecture and conference on animal rights, the controversial Australian documentary Dominion was shown for the first time.
 The entire weekend was organised in cooperation with local animal rights organisation EVA.

 Party for the Animals MP Christine Teunissen gave her lecture, entitled One Single Planet, in the centre of Sarajevo’s political power, Vijecnica.
 This historic city hall, which normally receives top diplomats and foreign country leaders, was completely destroyed in the war of the 1990s, but has now been restored to its full glory.
 Teunissen: “Lecturing here is a great honour.
 The city hall is a beautiful symbol of hope and connection.
 The ideal location to share our story on the necessity to defend the planet and its most vulnerable beings together.”